tlin-taolin/Mining-in-biomedical-literatures/plan.md

-[x] Use scripts to deploy a computation cluster on the top of Google cloud.
+- [ ] how to correctly split the sentence.

+* some notations, like `Sep.` also inculdes `.`, but it is not the end of a sentence.
+* A strategy should be proposed to cope with these issues.

 ---

+- [x] Use scripts to deploy a computation cluster on the top of Google cloud.

+---

-[] Download some public datasets, and apply my approaches on these datasets.
+- [ ] Download some public datasets, and apply my approaches on these datasets.

 * It can be either a baseline algorithm or as an auxiliary for my approach.
 * It can be used as an evaluation.

 ---

-[] Apply traditional approach to extract the relationship on my dataset, and tried to use statistical approach to quantify the relationship.
+- [ ] Apply traditional approach to extract the relationship on my dataset, and tried to use statistical approach to quantify the relationship.

 * e.g., co-occurrence